alessandro308/YeelightController/README.md

 ## How to use
 In order to use this app, your YeelightDevice needs to be set in Developer Mode.
 Use your Yeelight App on your smartphone to change this setting.

-### TO DO / BUG
-- Contructors on Yeelight Class need to be implemented.
-Now you need to know Yeelight IP in order to execute this code.
-Coding a constructor that finds Yeelight in the network without knowing IP.

-- Toggle button's title needs to be set after every bulb.proprieties changing.
+### What's new
+The new version use another TCP library, the IBM BlueSocket library, imported using Carthage.
+This improvement helps to implement the discovery mode to find Yeelight in the network (to be done).